Coursework Plan for the English Program

 - Topics on Geoscience A, B, C, D, E (varying content)

-To learn techniques students choose from a number of field work courses.
-Next to field work methods, students also apply techniques and procedures used for data analysis and information processing.
+To learn techniques students choose Next to field work methods, students also apply techniques and procedures used for data analysis and information processing.
 6 field work credits are mandatory although students can choose more.
 Most field work courses are set as 1.5 credits, which relates to 5 days in the field excluding travel to field site.
 The following field work courses are offered typically every second or third year:

 - Field Work in Geoenvironmental Science I, II, III, IV, V, VI (one course per field in Geoenvironmental Science)